 |10%||30 drops||44 drops||90 drops|

-Lastly, if you’re curious about using frankincense for menstrual pain, check out this article for tips and recipes.
+Lastly, if you’re curious about using frankincense specifically for menstrual pain, check out this article for tips and recipes.

 CHOOSING THE BEST FRANKINCENSE FOR PAIN RELIEF